residuum/PuRestJson/README.md

 For the usage of the externals see the help patches for the objects.

+## Installation from package repositories

+Downloads are available via [deken](https://github.com/pure-data/deken) which is included in Pd since version 0.47.
+Packages for Debian and Ubuntu are available as `pd-purest-json`.

 ## Binary downloads

 Binary packages can be found at http://ix.residuum.org/pd/purest_json.html

+Currently only Windows and Linux packages are available.

 ## How to build PuREST JSON